mithunshanbhag/mithunshanbhag.github.io/_posts/2019-02-18-not-moving-web-apis-to-azure-functions.md

 Since we're talking about the consumption plan, there is no _"always on"_ option for these function apps (and rightfully so).
 Yes, it is possible to resort to workarounds to keep the function app warm (by calling it every 'x' minutes from an external app).
 But this is unnecessarily tedious.

-Note: This [blog post](https://blogs.msdn.microsoft.com/appserviceteam/2018/02/07/understanding-serverless-cold-start/) is the only "official" documentation that we could find around cold start latencies in azure functions (it's a well written, detailed blog post).
+_Note: This [blog post](https://blogs.msdn.microsoft.com/appserviceteam/2018/02/07/understanding-serverless-cold-start/) is the only "official" documentation that we could find around cold start latencies in azure functions (it's a well written, detailed blog post)._

 ### 2. Azure functions v2.x don't yet support OpenAPI / swagger

 We use azure [API management](https://docs.microsoft.com/en-in/azure/api-management/) (API gateway) as a "front-door" to our Web APIs.
 Since
-[v2.x azure functions don't yet support OpenAPI / swagger](https://docs.microsoft.com/en-us/azure/azure-functions/functions-openapi-definition), it is not possible to import them into the above-mentioned API gateway ([related twitter thread](https://twitter.com/MithunShanbhag/status/1025052593221820417).
+[v2.x azure functions don't yet support OpenAPI / swagger](https://docs.microsoft.com/en-us/azure/azure-functions/functions-openapi-definition#set-the-functions-runtime-version), it is not possible to import them into the azure API management ([related twitter thread](https://twitter.com/MithunShanbhag/status/1025052593221820417).

 You'll have to generate the openAPI definitions either manually or using external tools (swagger inspector, postman etc) which again is a tedious process.

 FWIW - The azure functions team has been [aware of this issue](https://github.com/Azure/azure-functions-host/issues/2874) for a while.
 Hopefully, they'll add this support in their coming sprints.

 ### 3. Lack of dependency injection services (IoC container)